Skip navigation links

 RUMSEY-GATSKI [ASM] [K-E] Low Reynolds number two-equation k-ε algebraic Reynolds stress model of Rumsey and Gatski.
 This model is only available for structured grids.

-The user should be aware of additional keywords specific to the k-ε models, particulary those used to control initialization.
+The user should be aware of additional keywords specific to the k-ε models, particularly those used to control initialization.

-In multi-zone problems, the Rumsey-Gatski model may not be used with different turbulence models in other zones, other than the Chien model.
+In multi-zone problems, the Realizable model may not be used with different turbulence models in other zones.
 It also may not be used with inviscid or laminar flow in other zones.

-Note that with the exceptions noted above for the Spalart, Goldberg, SST, Chien, and Rumsey-Gatski models, different turbulence models, or inviscid or laminar flow, may be specified in different zones.
+Note that, with the exceptions noted above, different turbulence models, or inviscid or laminar flow, may be specified in different zones.
 However, you must specify a "default" turbulence model (or inviscid or laminar flow) in the input data file.
 Wind-US will stop if you do not.
 By "default", we mean without specifying zones.
 In addition, due to a coding limitation, the zone_selector can't be used when inviscid flow is being specified.

 For example, for a three-zone problem with inviscid flow in zone 1 and the Spalart-Allmaras turbulence model in zones 2 and 3, the following will not work because a "default" turbulence model has not been specified, and the code will stop: